AllenNeuralDynamics/co-pylot-widget/README.md

 Widget for visualizing cad rendered components of hardware related to a stage position

 This widget was created to help visualize spatial relation between stage and instrument components such as objectives and mounts.
-The goal of this widget is to be used by as many configurations as possible.
+The goal of this widget is to be able to used by as many configurations as possible.

 ## Installation